 Why can’t I be hypnotised?
 This is why

-People that find it hard to enter hypnosis are often resisting it because they are scared of losing control or having someone else have power over them.
+People who find it hard to enter hypnosis often resist it because they are scared of losing control or having someone else have power over them.

 The big thing to understand is that by entering hypnosis you are gaining control and by resisting it you are just showing that you are not in control.